mcfixstuff/Point-Of-Sale-Database/README.md

     Go to databases and select Add.
 Name the database and select:
         Character Set: utf8mb4
         Collation: utf8mb4_unicode_ci
+    Go to "Overview" and take note of your Server Name.
+You will need this for the next step.
     Now your server is created.

 To connect with MySQL workbench: